Bhumika07092001/product_management_dashboard/README.md

 - To delete a product, click on the "Delete" button next to the product you want to remove.

 ## Technologies Used

-- React
+-React
-- React Router
+-React Router
-- Context API for state management
+=Context API for state management
-- Fetch API for handling HTTP requests
+-Fetch API for handling HTTP requests
+-JSON Server for creating a fake REST API
+-Material-UI for user interface components
-- HTML5 and CSS3 for styling
+-HTML5 and CSS3 for styling